JaredTMurray/Credit_Risk_Analysis/README.md

  - The combinatorial approach of over- and undersampling using the SMOTEENN algorithm were used for Delivable #2.
  - For Delivable #3, I compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.

-Please note that I did ran into some programming errors, however I continued to work towards the enad with the code through in this module.
+Please note that I did ran into some programming errors, however I continued to work towards the end with the code I have learnt in this module.

 ## Results:
 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results.